getify/You-Dont-Know-JS/scope-closures/ch2.md

 }

 var nextStudent = getStudentName(73);

-console.log(nextStudent);
-// Suzy
+console.log(nextStudent);   // Suzy
 ```

 We've designated three scope colors with code comments: RED (outermost global scope), BLUE (scope of function `getStudentName(..)`), and GREEN (scope of/inside the `for` loop).
 But it still may be difficult to recognize the boundaries of these scope buckets when looking at a code listing.

-Figure 2 helps visualize the boundaries of this program's scopes by drawing colored bubbles (aka, buckets) around each:
+Figure 2 helps visualize the boundaries of the scopes by drawing colored bubbles (aka, buckets) around each:

 <figure>
     <img src="images/fig2.png" width="500" alt="Colored Scope Bubbles" align="center">